ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 * M = Manual editing required.
 This marker will identify contributors where the discrepancy between the total and component is deemed too large for automatic correction.
+* S = Method stops.
+This may be due to insufficient data to run the method, or one of the relevant zero cases as described in 6.3 has occurred.

 ## 6.0 Overall Method